 SepHydro is a tool that offers several customizable filtering algorithms for performing hydrograph separation (or baseflow separation) and assessing surface runoff and groundwater contributions to streamflow based on user provided daily streamflow data.
 The tool provides various output and data visualization options through a user-friendly interface and a streamlined process.

-SWASIRBA (Soil WAter Stress, Irrigation Supply Requirement and Water BAlance) is a tool that allows users to estimate daily crop water stress (either as water deficit or water excess), crop irrigation requirements and the impact of irrigation on aquifer storage, as well as a series of water balance components, based on daily measured soil moisture and precipitation.
+SWIB (Soil Water Stress, Irrigation Requirement and Water Balance) is a tool that allows users to estimate daily crop water stress (either as water deficit or water excess), crop irrigation requirements and the impact of irrigation on aquifer storage, as well as a series of water balance components, based on daily measured soil moisture and precipitation.
 The tool provides various output and data visualization options through a module-based user-friendly interface.